el-besto/calibration-service/docs/TESTS.md

 The test suite is organized into the following categories:

 - **Unit Tests**: Testing individual components in isolation
     - `tests/unit/entities`: Tests for entity models and validation
     - `tests/unit/application`: Tests for use cases and business logic
     - `tests/unit/infrastructure`: Tests for repositories and services
     - `tests/unit/interface_adapters`: Tests for controllers
+    - `tests/unit/use_cases`: Tests for use cases

 - **Integration Tests**: Testing the interaction between components
     - `tests/integration`: API endpoint testing with in-memory repositories

 - **End-to-End Tests**: Testing the entire system (future implementation)
     - `tests/e2e`: Full system tests with external dependencies

 ## Test Dependencies